mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Prone

 One of the classics—you drop to the ground to get a stable shot and make yourself tougher to shoot.
-The character’s movement rate is reduced to two yards, and they cannot Sprint.
-They get a +3 bonus on Defense Tests against ranged attacks from Medium range or farther, but –3 on attacks from Close or Near ranges due to their immobility.
-They also get a –4 penalty to melee attacks or bow attacks.
-They increase the Attack Rating of any firearm or projectile weapon (besides bows) by 2.
+The character’s movement rate is reduced to 2 yards and they cannot Move more than once per turn while Prone.
+They get +3 Defense vs. ranged at Medium or farther; –3 vs. Close/Near; –4 to melee or bow attacks.
+Increase attack rolls with firearms and projectile weapons (not bows) by +1.

 #### Silent #